Consumer Medicine Information

 washed your hands before proceeding.

-Once you have all the materials ready, you need to assemble the pre-filled syringe.
+Once you have all the materials ready, you need to prepare the pre-filled syringe.

 The following procedure shows how you do this.

-1.1 Take the pre-filled syringe with solvent and attach (by screwing on) the plunger
+1.1 Take the pre-filled syringe containing the solvent and flip off the top part of

 2. Dissolve the powder